 Anemia can also cause personality and activity changes.
 Read about anemia in dogs and cats here.

-There is no blood test, imaging test or physical test that your veterinarian can perform or order that confirms a dog or cat has CDS.
+There is no blood test, imaging test or physical test that your veterinarian can perform or order to confirm that your dog or cat has CDS.
 However, there are veterinarians who specialize in sorting out the causes of dog and cat behavior problems.
-You can see some of the psychological tests they use to test your pet’s memory and diagnose CDS here and here .
-Zoetis/Pfizer designed a questionnaire to assist and encourage veterinarians to use their medication, Anipryl (selegiline) to treat CDS.
-You can read it here.
+If in doubt, you could consult one.
+Zoetis/Pfizer designed a mental acuity questionnaire to encourage the use of one of their products, Anipryl® (selegiline) in the treatment of CDS.
+You can probably find it on the Zoetis website.

 Might There Be A Tie-In Between Earlier Events In My Dog Or Cat’s Life And Its Rate Of Cognitive Decline?